 Rotate the selection of toys that your cat has out.
 On a weekly basis (or even more frequently) take away the toys you have been leaving out for your cat to play with while you are away and put out a different selection to keep his attention.
 Think new and interesting; the same old gets boring.
 Making compelling new toys available to your cat encourages active play.

 A laser pointer or LED pointer (the latter is safer for your cat’s eyes) can get almost any cat’s attention.
 And they’re pretty inexpensive and a great tool to help you learn how your cat likes to play, which has carry-over to successfully using other toys to encourage your cat to play.
 Notice if your cat likes to hunt the laser methodically or would rather chase it around, then focus on that kind of play.
 Also try tracing the laser up furniture and walls; if your cat follows it, keep going!
 (Bonus: it’s pretty fun to watch.)
 Just remember to throw your cat a toy to “kill” at the end of the play.
 All hunt with no pay off at the end will only end up frustrating your cat.

 4. If at First You Don’t Succeed…

-Give it to a Friend Not all toys will be a success; what works for a particular cat is a process of trial and error.
+Not all toys will be a success; what works for a particular cat is a process of trial and error.
 Set up a deal with a cat-loving friend to trade toys that aren’t a hit in your respective homes.
 The key to motivating playtime is using what works for your cat!